-As an example of such a module-type, called a class in Eiffel as in Simula and many other object-oriented languages, consider the following outline of an implementation of "special files" in the Unix sense, that is to say, files associated with devices:
+As an example of such a module-type, called a class in Eiffel as in Simula and many other objectoriented languages, consider the following outline of an implementation of "special files" in the Unix sense, that is to say, files associated with devices class DEVICE export open, close, opened feature open (file_descriptor: INTEGER) is do end; -- open close is do end: -- close opened: BOOLEAN end -- class DEVICE

-This class is the implementation of an abstract data type characterized by three "features", open, close and opened.
+This class is the implementation of an abstract data type characterized by three "features," open, close, and opened.
 There are two kind of features: attributes and routines.
 Routines, like open and close here, are operations applicable to objects of the class; routines are further divided into procedures which, as the two shown here, perform some actions, and functions (seen in later examples), which return a value.
 Attribute features, like opened here, are data elements associated with each object of the type.

-As a type, a class such as DEVICE may be used to declare objects; their features may then be accessed through dot notation, as in:
+As a type, a class such as DEVICE may be used to declare objects; their features may then be accessed through dot notation, as in d1: DEVICE; f1: INTEGER d1.Create;